Rita Ora Moving On From ‘ANTM,’ Focusing On Her Music Career

 In an interview with the Evening Standard last September, Ora revealed that she was in the process of making her sophomore album.
 She also hinted that she was down, but it looks like it has been pushed back several times since then.

 “I’m desperate to get my music out.
 I think I’m now at a point in my life where I have a new amazing label, we really have taken it to the next level.
 It’s very song-based.
 It’s very real – real instruments, believable lyrics.
 I’ve not only grown as an individual but as a woman.
-People are going to see that.”
+People are going to see that.

 “It’s just everything from my personal life to what I couldn’t do due to previous situations and now being free.
 I’ve never been freer than I am right now. it’s about everything from being a refugee, from flying in Kosovo and living in London, having this amazing city that’s crazy and full of lights – talking about real stuff.”